 Which kinds of items are you unable to give away at this time?
 The following constitutes this category:

-Volunteering at a ReStore is unquestionably more socially responsible than simply throwing your garbage away in the trash can.
+Volunteering at a ReStore is unquestionably more socially responsible than throwing your garbage away in the trash can.
 You can also donate items that are in pristine condition and still have the potential to be used in the future.
-Make sure that any small components found in products made up of multiple pieces, such as door handles, light fittings, and water fittings, are kept together.
+Make sure that any small components in products made up of multiple pieces, such as door handles, light fittings, and water fittings, are kept together.

 Examine things for rust, nails with points, or cracked boards.
 Donations that are well organized and presentable are straightforward to donate, and Habitat for Humanity is available to offer assistance.